JishaanSayyed/SarcopeniaDetectionTool/README.md

 ## 📧 Contact
 For questions or contributions, feel free to:
 - Open an **issue** on GitHub
-- Or reach out via email listed in this repo
+- Or reach out via email: jishaansayyed46@gmail.com